emberjs/rfcs/text/0813-template-layering.md

 extension and the low-level primitives.

-- It is designed to have the same semantics as the `<template>` feature (such as the strict-mode opt-in, returning a template-only component when invoked as a standalone expression), providing the same high-level programming model for authoring components in standard JavaScript environments.
+- It is designed to have the same semantics as the `<template>` feature (such as the strict-mode opt-in, returning a template-only component when not attached to a class), providing the same high-level programming model for authoring components in standard JavaScript environments.

 - It requires manually supplying the lexical scope variable bindings.